 Key words: Magnetism, Physics, physical science, force, distance, magnetic field, electric charge, electron, magnet, ferromagnetism, iron, cobalt, nickel, Lorentz, attraction, repulsion, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 by Ron Kurtus (revised 29 January 2013)

-Magnetism is a force of attraction or replusion that acts at a distance.
+Magnetism is a force of attraction or repulsion that acts at a distance.
 It is due to a magnetic field, which is caused by moving electrically charged particles.
 It is also inherent in magnetic objects such as a magnet.

 A magnet is an object that exhibits a strong magnetic field and will attract materials like iron to it.
 Magnets have two poles, called the north (N) and south (S) poles.
-Two magnets will be attacted by their opposite poles, and each will repel the like pole of the other magnet.
+Two magnets will be attracted by their opposite poles, and each will repel the like pole of the other magnet.
 Magnetism has many uses in modern life.

 Questions you may have include: